5T33Z0/OC-Little-Translated/11_Graphics/iGPU/AMD/README.md

 The first kext is called **NootedRed** (formerly known as **WhateverRed**) and is the latest addition to the list of Lilu plugins.
 It's still in an early state of research and development so don't expect it to be working perfectly yet.

 ### Supported Models
-Entire Vega Raven ASIC family (Ryzen 1xxx (Athlon Silver/Gold) to 5xxx, and 7x30 series).
+Ryzen 1xxx (Athlon Silver/Gold) to 5xxx, and 7x30 series
 ### Instructions
 - Please refer to the [**NootedRed**](https://github.com/NootInc/NootedRed) repo for instructions since I don't have an AMD system so I can't test this.